cs-open-project/projectsfound/apache/README.md

 Description: Hunter, a command-line tool, written in Python, that detects statistically significant changes in time-series data stored either in databases or CSV files.

 介绍: Hunter, a command-line tool, written in Python, that detects statistically significant changes in time-series data stored either in databases or CSV files.

-### Iggy[Incubating]

-Description: Iggy is a high-performance, ultra-low latency and large-scale persistent message streaming platform written in Rust.

-介绍: Iggy is a high-performance, ultra-low latency and large-scale persistent message streaming platform written in Rust.

 ### KIE[Incubating]